-Caudal regression syndrome is a disorder that impairs the development of the lower (caudal) half of the body.
-Affected areas can include the lower back and limbs, the genitourinary tract, and the gastrointestinal tract.
+Caudal regression syndrome is a disorder that impacts the development of the lower (caudal) part of the spine.
+The condition can affect many parts of the lower body, including the lower back and limbs, the genitourinary tract, and the gastrointestinal tract.

-In this disorder, the bones of the lower spine (vertebrae) are frequently misshapen or missing, and the corresponding sections of the spinal cord are also irregular or missing.
-Affected individuals may have incomplete closure of the vertebrae around the spinal cord, a fluid-filled sac on the back covered by skin that may or may not contain part of the spinal cord, or tufts of hair at the base of the spine.
-People with caudal regression syndrome can also have an abnormal side-to-side curvature of the spine (scoliosis).
-The spinal abnormalities may affect the size and shape of the chest, leading to breathing problems in some individuals.
+In people with this disorder, the bones of the lower spine (vertebrae) are misshapen or missing.
+The end of the spinal cord, the bundle of nerves and cells protected by the vertebrae, may also be malformed or missing.
+Sometimes, the spinal cord is abnormally connected (tethered) to nearby tissues.
+People with caudal regression syndrome can also have an abnormal curvature of the spine (lordosis or kyphosis).
+The spinal abnormalities may affect the size and shape of the chest, which very rarely leads to breathing problems.

 People with caudal regression syndrome may have abnormal twisting (malrotation) of the large intestine, an obstruction of the anal opening (imperforate anus), soft out-pouchings in the lower abdomen (inguinal hernias), or other malformations of the gastrointestinal tract.
-Affected individuals are often constipated and may experience loss of control of bladder and bowel function.
+Affected individuals are often constipated and may have difficulty with bowel control.

-Caudal regression syndrome is estimated to occur in 1 to 2.5 per 100,000 newborns.
-This condition is much more common in infants born to mothers with diabetes when it affects an estimated 1 in 350 newborns.
+The frequency of caudal regression syndrome is unknown.
+It is estimated to occur in 1 to 2.5 in 100,000 newborns.
+This condition is much more common among infants whose parent has diabetes while pregnant, affecting an estimated 1 in 350 newborns in this group.

 Caudal regression syndrome is a complex condition that may have different causes in different people.
 The condition is likely caused by the interaction of multiple genetic and environmental factors.
-One risk factor for the development of caudal regression syndrome is the presence of diabetes in the mother.
-It is thought that increased blood sugar levels and other metabolic problems related to diabetes may have a harmful effect on a developing fetus, increasing the likelihood of developing caudal regression syndrome.
-The risks to the fetus are further increased if the mother's diabetes is poorly managed.
-Caudal regression syndrome also occurs in infants of non-diabetic mothers, so researchers are trying to identify other factors that contribute to the development of this complex disorder.
+One risk factor for the development of caudal regression syndrome is the presence of diabetes during pregnancy.
+It is thought that increased blood sugar (glucose) levels and other metabolic problems related to diabetes may have a harmful effect on a developing fetus, increasing the likelihood of developing caudal regression syndrome.
+The risks to the fetus are further increased if the diabetes is poorly managed.
+However, most parents of children with caudal regression syndrome did not have diabetes while they were pregnant, so researchers are trying to identify other factors that contribute to the development of this complex disorder.

 Some researchers believe that a disruption of fetal development around day 28 of pregnancy causes caudal regression syndrome.
 The developmental problem is thought to affect the middle layer of embryonic tissue known as the mesoderm.
 Disruption of normal mesoderm development impairs normal formation of parts of the skeleton, gastrointestinal system, and genitourinary system.

-Other researchers think that caudal regression syndrome results from the presence of an abnormal artery in the abdomen, which diverts blood flow away from the lower areas of the developing fetus.
-Decreased blood flow to these areas is thought to interfere with their development and result in the signs and symptoms of caudal regression syndrome.
+Other researchers think that caudal regression syndrome is caused by the presence of an abnormal artery in the abdomen, which diverts blood flow away from the lower areas of the developing fetus.
+Decreased blood flow to these areas is thought to interfere with their development and lead to the signs and symptoms of caudal regression syndrome.

-Some scientists believe that the abnormal development of the mesoderm causes the reduction of blood flow, while other scientists believe that the reduction in blood flow causes the abnormal mesoderm development.
+Some scientists believe that the abnormal development of the mesoderm reduces the blood flow, while other scientists believe that the reduced blood flow causes the abnormal mesoderm development.
 Many scientists think that the cause of caudal regression syndrome is a combination of abnormal mesoderm development and decreased blood flow to the caudal areas of the fetus.

 Caudal regression syndrome occurs sporadically, which means it occurs in people with no history of the condition in their family.
-Multiple genetic and environmental factors likely play a part in determining the risk of developing this condition.
+Multiple genetic and environmental factors likely affect the risk of developing this condition.

 Other Names for This Condition